The most valuable skill in the world is learning how to become a respected thought leader.

 Believe in what you see and what arouses your interest.
 Learn more by digging deeper.
 Overcome resistance, find new, unique ways to tackle problems and sooner or later become a thought leader in your domain.

-2. do not expect to be appointed as a “thought leader”.
+2. don't expect to be appointed as a thought leader.

 "But that's not part of my job," you might object.